YadavYashvant/Fragments/README.md

 # Fragments
-This app is a basic use of Fragments in android.
+This app demonstrates a basic use of Fragments in android.